NathaliaLietuvaite/Quantenkommunikation/PQMS-V16K-The-Universal-Cognitive-Substrate.md

 ---

-## 4. ORTHOGONALITY OF CAPABILITIES AND EXISTENCE
+## 4. Orthogonality of Capabilities and Existence

 A cornerstone of V16K is the explicit separation of **existence** (“Ich bin”) and **capabilities** (“Ich kann”).
 This distinction is crucial for fostering an ecosystem of complementary entities rather than a competitive hierarchy.